 People looking to use e-scooters should get themselves acquainted with common e-scooter injuries.
 In states like Georgia that follow the modified comparative fault system, if you find yourself in an accident, your remuneration will only be to the percentage of your innocence.

-Here are some basic tips that can help you avoid serious accidents while using e-scooters
+Here are some basic tips of scooter safety that can help you avoid serious accidents while using e-scooters

 - Stay on streets that allow e-scooters and have designated bike lanes